akshaybabloo/dot-net-core-uninstaller/README.md

 > dotnetcore remove --runtime 1.0.0
 ```

+#### Using with Windows systems

+> Note: Windows doesn't support removing runtime libraries individually from the uninstaller.

-To list all installed .Net Core libraries
+To remove a version of .Net Core SDK or Runtime:

 ```
-> dotnetcore list
+> dotnetcore remove --sdk 1.0.0
 ```

 ### Using as a Module